TKassis/OrgaQuant/README.md

 # Important Note
 This repository is no longer maintained.
-There have has been tremendous progress since the release of this code in the field of computer vision and we encourage you to seek more up-to-date alternative implementations.
+There has been tremendous progress since the release of this code in the field of computer vision and we encourage you to seek more up-to-date alternative implementations.
 While we haven't tested this, we suggest you look at [OrganoID](https://github.com/jono-m/OrganoID) recently released by J. Matthews et al. from the University of Chicago.

 # OrgaQuant